 If a charity supplies you with a satisfactory eligibility declaration (see the section 'Checking that your customer is eligible for VAT relief') they can buy certain goods and services without paying VAT.

 The goods and services that may qualify for zero rating include:

 Charities can get a reduced rate of VAT on fuel and power supplied to them for non-business use, as well as certain related services such as maintenance and repairs.

 If the charity has a mix of business and non-business activities, they must provide you with a certificate that declares what percentage of the fuel and power supplied is put to non-business use.

 The certificate must show:

-If 60 per cent or more of the fuel or power is for non-business activities, they will qualify for reduced rate VAT on the whole supply.
-If less than 60 per cent of the fuel or power is for non-business use, you should charge reduced rate VAT on the portion which is for non-business use, and standard rate VAT on the portion which is for business use.
+If 60% or more of the fuel or power is for non-business activities, they will qualify for reduced rate VAT on the whole supply.
+If less than 60% of the fuel or power is for non-business use, you should charge reduced rate VAT on the portion which is for non-business use, and standard rate VAT on the portion which is for business use.
 The charity must notify you if their use changes so that you can adjust the VAT charged if necessary.

 Certain goods and services can be zero-rated when purchased by certain types of charities and other eligible bodies with charitable or donated funds, or purchased by others specifically for donation to eligible bodies.